What do I mean by some software devs are "ngmi"?

 This is a tale about seven fruits.
 Seven fruits who work at a company and how the shifts in the software industry by AI will affect all companies and their employees.

-It really doesn't matter what company as the productivity benefits that are delivered by LLMs and agentic software development are going to rapidly change employee performance metrics dynamics within all companies - all at once.
+It really doesn't matter what company, as the productivity benefits that are delivered by LLMs and agentic software development are going to rapidly change employee performance metrics dynamics within all companies - all at once.
 AI has been commoditized and can be purchased with a credit card.

 At this company we have seven software developers, and the company does six-monthly employee performance review cycles.

 Nearly all corporate companies use a Vitality curve.
-Some companies force the distribution, other's do not.
+Some companies force the distribution; others do not.
 Performance season closes and here's the results represented as a tier-list (rather than as a bell-curve - as for the purposes of story telling the distribution doesn't matter).

 Lemon doesn't make it, well, because they are a lemon.